uxbillzou/content-ops-starter/content/pages/company.md

       type: TitleBlock
     subtitle: YG Design
     text: >
-      We are a London-based UX/UI design agency offering high-quality, user-centric design solutions tailored to businesses worldwide.
-We leverage a team of experienced designers and developers to provide innovative and cost-effective digital design services for startups, SMEs, and large enterprises.
-We aim to become a leading global UX/UI design agency known for excellence, creativity, and innovation, fostering a collaborative environment where talent thrives and clients succeed.
+      We're a London-based UX/UI design agency that's all about creating awesome digital experiences.
+Our team of talented designers and developers are here to help startups, SMEs, and large enterprises with innovative and effective design solutions.
+Our goal is to be a top global UX/UI design agency known for our creativity and innovation.
+We love working together to help our clients thrive and succeed!
     actions:
       - label: Free design consultation
         url: /